salesforce/helm-starter/README.md

 # helm-starter

-A helm plugin for managing [helm starters](https://helm.sh/docs/developing_charts/#chart-starter-packs).
+A helm3 plugin for managing [helm starters](https://helm.sh/docs/developing_charts/#chart-starter-packs).
 Helm starters are used by the `helm create` command to customize the default chart.
 For example, an Istio starter can create `VirtualService` and `DestinationRule` objects, in addition to the standard `Service` and `Deployment` objects.